-On signing the lease and handing over your deposit, it is supposed to be held in trust by the landlord.
-It should not be commingled, with the landlord’s money, and the name and address of the bank in which it is kept should be included, in the lease, the account number and amount plus interest.
-The bank must also be located, in NY State.
+Upon signing the lease and handing over your deposit, it is supposed to be held in trust by the landlord.
+The landlord should not blend your security deposit with their monies, and the name and address of the bank which kept specified in the lease, the account number, and the amount plus interest.
+The bank also must be located in NY State.

-If you are renting in a building with six or more units your deposit must be placed in an interest-bearing account.
+If you are renting in a building with six or more units, they must place your deposit in an interest-bearing account.

-The only catch is that the landlord is entitled to keep one percent of the deposit amount each year as an administrative fee.
+The only catch is that the landlord can keep one percent of the deposit amount each year as an administrative fee.
 You have three options in how you handle this interest.
-You can withdraw it, use it to pay part of the rent or leave it in the deposit account.
+You can withdraw it, use it to pay part of the rent, or leave it in the deposit account.

-There is no full-proof way to ensure you get your deposit back.
-But you can better protect yourself by doing the following:
+There is no full-proof way to ensure your deposit back refund, but you can better protect yourself by following.

-The landlord; is allowed to hold the deposit for a; “reasonable” amount of time.
-This usually means 30 days or can be longer depending on what the lease states.
-If your landlord refuses or doesn’t reply write a letter demanding it back.
+The landlord; allowed to hold the deposit for a; “reasonable” amount of time.
+It usually means 30 days or can be longer depending on what the lease states.
+If your landlord refuses or doesn’t reply, write a letter demanding it back.

 If the amount in dispute is under $5,000, a small claims court is your best choice.
 If over $5,000, you should hire a lawyer.
-Legally speaking, the onus is on the landlord to provide proof of damages that warrant withholding the deposit.
+Legally speaking, the onus is on the landlord to prove damages that warrant withholding the deposit.
 As always, consult a lawyer if you are unsure of your rights.